zzhikai/tp/docs/UserGuide.md

 Format: `clear`

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-LinkedOUT will discard all data and start with an empty data file on the next run once you select 'Yes' on the confirmation box .
+LinkedOUT will discard all data and start with an empty data file on the next run once you select 'Yes' on the confirmation box.
 </div>

 [Back to top <img src="images/back-to-top-icon.png" width="25px" />](#table-of-contents)